 Need help with Early Interaction & Play?

-We deliver DIR Floortime – Developmental, Individual Differences, Relationship-based therapy for children with difficulties engaging in the acts of social and communicative play, preventing experiences and learning of speech and language .
+This clinic delivers DIR Floortime – Developmental, Individual Differences, Relationship-based therapy for children with difficulties engaging in the acts of social and communicative play, preventing experiences and learning of speech and language .
 The intervention is called Floortime because the therapist/parent gets down on the floor with the child to play and interact with the child at their level.
 This approach is often provided to children with Autism Spectrum Disorder.
 To find out more https://www.stanleygreenspan.com/

 Here are some guidelines that may help you when considering if your child has a delay in early language onset or development to determine if they would likely benefit from language intervention through play: